Cecca/danny/README.md

 ## Prepare the datasets

-Move to the `experiments` subdirectory and define the following two environment variables
+Move to the `datasets` subdirectory and define the following two environment variables

 ```
 DANNY_DATA_DIR=/path/to/directory/to/store/datasets